D0bledore/LibScraper/README.md

 **Proposed Solutions**

-1. Individual User Accounts: Implement a system where users can register and log in to personal accounts.
+1. Individual User Accounts: Implementing a system where users can register and log in to personal accounts.
-2. Dedicated Worksheets: Create individual worksheets for each user, allowing for truly personal book lists.
+2. Dedicated Worksheets: Creating individual worksheets for each user, allowing for truly personal book lists.
-3. Scalable Database Solution: Transition from Google Sheets to a more robust database system, such as SQL, to handle increased user load and data management.
+3. Scalable Database Solution: Transitioning from Google Sheets to a more robust database system, such as SQL, to handle increased user load and data management.

 **Benefits**